VPAT

 Supports Moodle provides various mechanisms to prevent errors from happening. e.g. a review page before submitting a quiz, a confirmation dialogue before deleting a user or before user un-enrolment, etc.

 3.3.5 Help Supports Context-sensitive help is provided on every page for users to access.
-Additionally, instructions on complex forms and extensive tooltips for specific fields add additional help resources for users
+Additionally, instructions on complex forms and extensive tooltips for specific fields offer users additional help resources.

 3.3.6 Error Prevention (All)